 - 6.10.1.
 Pre-Race: All safety inspections for a class will be completed prior to the start of racing for that class. - 6.10.1.1.
 Boat Inspection: Each year, at each boat's first race, the boat will be inspected by the Chief Inspector using the SCSC Inspection Form or an approved form submitted to SCSC.
 A copy of the signed Inspection Form will be given to the boat owner.
 The boat owner shall present a copy of the current signed inspection form to SCSC race registration prior to signing the waiver for the event and disclose in writing all changes to the boat since the date the current inspection form was completed.
 Failure to present a copy of the inspection form will disqualify the boat from participating in that race.
-Failure to disclose all changes to the boat will result in disqualification until the boat is re-inspected.
-Boats shall be re-inspected in the event of an accident or protest or change.
+Failure to disclose all changes to the boat shall be re-inspected in the event of an accident or protest or change.